SETI = Search for ExtraTerrestrial Intelligence

 The truth is that the aliens have invented a new tool for communication, and SETI is on

-the wrong track if they focus too much work on radios.
+the wrong track if they focus any work on radios.

 See links for more information about SETI, the Drake equation, and the